Solid wall insulation FAQs

 - The British Board of Agrément (BBA).

-Check that your installer has signed up to a code of professional practice, such as that offered by the NIA.
+Also check that your installer has signed up to a code of conduct, such as the NIA's Code of Professional Practice.

 What other types of insulation could help me save money on my heating bills?